SophieBosio/contra/README.md

 Its main contribution, and the reason you might find using Contra to be easier than using QuickCheck or SBV directly, is that Contra has a completely regular ML-style syntax, which is purposefully similar to Haskell's, and you don't need to learn any special syntax to get started.

+Note that the interpreter and REPL support recursive functions, but the property-checker (using SMT solving) does not.

+> [!TIP]
-This repo includes a file `contra/app/MainPretty.hs` which is a version of Contra that uses Unicode symbols.
+> This repo includes a file `contra/app/MainPretty.hs` which is a version of Contra that uses Unicode symbols.
 This is prettier, but not supported by all terminals.
 If you do have Unicode support where you plan to run Contra, you can build and install as normal, but use the executable called `contra-pretty` instead of `contra`.
+If you want the executable to be simply `contra`, you can rename the target executables in `./package.yaml` before building.

 ## Prerequisites